axtend/axtend/bug-bounty.md

 Critical vulnerabilities are further capped at 10% of economic damage, with the main consideration being the funds affected in addition to PR and brand considerations, at the discretion of the team.
 However, there is a minimum of USD 75 000 for Critical bug reports.

-The Moonbeam Foundation requires KYC to be done for all bug bounty hunters submitting a report and wanting a reward.
+The Axtend Foundation requires KYC to be done for all bug bounty hunters submitting a report and wanting a reward.
 The information needed is an ID scan along with a selfie to verify identity.

-Payouts are handled by the Moonbeam Foundation team directly and are denominated in USD.
+Payouts are handled by the Axtend Foundation team directly and are denominated in USD.
 However, payouts are done in USDT or USDC.